AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/installation/verifying_installation.rst

 Installation Verification
 =============

-After installing URBAN-SIM and caching assets, it is important to verify that the installation was successful and that all components are functioning correctly.
+After installing UrbanVerse and caching assets, it is important to verify that the installation was successful and that all components are functioning correctly.
 Try to use the code to run a simple simulation and check if the environment loads correctly.

 .. code:: bash